tvoul/azure-dynamic-monitor/README.md

 It has only been tested for Function Apps containing one function.

 # Setup
+## Requests

-#### Add requests to requirements.txt if deployed as an Azure function.
+Add requests to requirements.txt if deployed as an Azure function. \
 _or install module requests to run/test locally_
 ```
     pip install requests